ItsThekra/Pokemon_Explorer/README.md

 ![App Screenshot](static/screenshot.png)

 **Pokémon Explorer** is a sleek and responsive web application that allows users to browse, search, and explore detailed information about Pokémon from the official [PokéAPI](https://pokeapi.co/).
-The UI is inspired by modern dashboard layouts and provides a smooth experience across devices.
+The UI is inspired by modern dashboard layouts.

 ---